carpentries/instructor-training/files/teaching-demo-rubric.md

 Trainer.
 As such, deviation from this rubric is encouraged as needed to accurately assess the trainee's preparation and instructional skills.

-In general, these demonstrations have a very low (<5%) failure rate.
-When a trainee is asked to redo a demo, it is simply a matter of correction -- an error to embrace and to learn from -- not rejection.
-Trainees who have three or more marks in the "Negative" columns below should probably be asked to redo their demonstration.
+In general, these demonstrations have a very high (over 95%) pass rate.
+When a trainee is asked to redo a demo, it is usually a matter of correction -- an error to embrace and to learn from -- not rejection.
+Trainees who have three or more marks in the "Negative" columns below should probably be asked to try again.
 Even one mark in a "Negative" column can be considered justification for asking a trainee to redo their demonstration if the problem is significant.
 As always, Trainers should use their own judgement when applying this rubric in individual cases.

 |Positive Content|Negative Content|
 |------|---------------------|
-Uses official curriculum with only minor deviations|Deviates significantly or doesn't use official curriculum|
+Uses Carpentries curriculum with only minor deviations|Deviates significantly or doesn't use Carpentries curriculum|
 Places content in context and explains relevance/utility to learners|Jumps into the content without context|
 Teaches content correctly|Makes factual errors in content and doesn't correct|